 Cramping or Abdominal Pain

 It is totally normal to feel cramping or even pain.
 While it’s more common later, some women also feel their uterus tightening throughout pregnancy.
 If your pain is severe or accompanied by bleeding, call your healthcare provider.
 Otherwise, you can try to ease the discomfort with rest or a hot water bottle.
 (Some women worry about the safety of a hot water bottle because of the warning against things like hot tubs, but a hot water bottle is too small to raise your core temperature.)
+Or you can try making your own rice sock that you can heat in the microwave and place on cramps or aches.

 Week 8 Pregnancy: Twins